danilodelucio/NukeDiffusion/README.md

 - **System RAM**: 16GB DDR4.

 > [!IMPORTANT]
-> _Please note that due to the size of the **SDXL models**, which is around 6GB, certain Checkpoints may not be compatible with this setup.;_
+> _Please note that due to the size of the **SDXL models**, which is around 6GB, certain Checkpoints may not be compatible with this setup._
 <br>

 <!-- ############################################################# PYTHON COMPATIBILITY ############################################################# -->